EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Experiments and Results

 \subsubsection{Metric}

-We evaluate our navigation pipeline using three metrics, (i) Total distance traveled from source to goal, (ii) Time taken to reach the goal, (iii) Average personal space deviation $(\Delta_{ps}^{avg})$, i.e., the difference between expected personal space and actual personal space provided by the robot while passing the human averaged across all human encounters.
+We evaluate our navigation algorithm using three metrics based on prior literature (i) Total distance traveled from source to goal, (ii) Time taken to reach the goal, (iii) Average personal space deviation $(\Delta_{ps}^{avg})$, i.e., the difference between expected personal space and actual personal space provided by the robot while passing the pedestrian averaged across all pedestrian encounters.